hroncok/resolve-buildroot/README.md

 ## Getting a list of packages to rebuild

-Running the `jobs.py` script will put a lot of debug information to stderr and a list of packages that need to be and can already be rebuilt to stdout.
+Running the `jobs.py` script will put a lot of debug information to stderr and a list of packages that (TODO need to be and) can already be rebuilt to stdout.
 Bconded builds have colons (`:`) in them and you can find the meaning of that in `jobs.py` (function `bcond_cache_identifier()`).
 Regular builds only have component names.